Customize Your Server

 "$mods_checksum": "md5-checksum of static/mods.json" // Do not modify this field unless the server reports a checksum mismatch error.

 }Save and restart the g0v0 server.
 The server will update ranked beatmaps and mods according to the configuration.
-If you need to recalculate pp, please refer to the Recalculate Performance Points and Statistics section.
+If you need to recalculate pp, please refer to the Recalculate section.

 Set Seasonal Backgrounds